macton/libdot/README.md

 grunt
 ```

-The built version of libdot will be put in the `dist/` subdirectory.
+The built, minified version of libdot will be put in the `dist/` subdirectory.

 Questions?